Napalm is a thick, sticky substance that became popularly known because of its use in the Vietnam War.

 3. Add a thickening agent to the gasoline.

-After combining the two ingredients, wait for a bit and you will see the styrofoam getting dissolved.
-To test it make it into a ball and take it outdoors.
+After combining the two ingredients, stir for a bit, and wait.
+You will start to see the styrofoam getting dissolved.
+To test, make it into a small ball (and take it outdoors.
 Light the napalm away from anything that might catch on fire.
 Once it gets burning, it will burn at sweltering temperatures ranging from 800 to 1,200 °C (1,470 to 2,190 °F).

 What’s the purpose of napalm?

 Napalm’s main purpose is to burn at high temperatures and for long periods of time.
 When napalm burns it doesn’t go out as easily as traditional fire.

 There really is no household use for napalm, and since it is banned for military use, there is no real use for it today.
 As was mentioed before it was used extensively for several decades in WWII and Vietnam.